Thascalos/faceRecognitionBundle/README.md

 ### Usage

 #### 1. testingFaceRecognition.py
-Run this script to test your webcam is working and opencv package is up and running.
-New window will open with capturing feed from your webcam and if human face presented in the feed, square will be drawn around it (if face detection algorithm is working).
+Run this script to test that your webcam is working and opencv package is up and running.
+New window will open with the feed from your webcam and if the human face presented in the feed, square will be drawn around it (if face detection algorithm is working).

 #### 2. creatingDataset.py
 Run this script to create dataset from capture of your webcam.
 You will need to insert userId and userName to save information to sqlite database. **NOTE: before running this script, remove sample image from dataset_users folder**.